How defibrillators work explained simply

 • Brief introduction to “automated external defibrillator” (AED).

-• Brief introduction to “implantable cardioverter defibrillator” (ICD)
+• Brief introduction to “implantable cardioverter defibrillator” (ICD).

 Introduction